matthewoestreich/calcinum/README.md

 # CLI Usage

-The CLI accepts a single unnamed argument, which must be a valid infix expression formatted as a string.
-Meaning, the expression must be surrounded by single or double quotes - **we recommend single quotes**.
+Except for `--version` and `-v` (which display the current version), the CLI accepts a single unnamed argument: a valid infix expression provided as a string.
+The expression must be enclosed in single or double quotes — **single quotes are recommended**.

 ```
+$ calcinum --version
+x.x.x
+$ calcinum -v
+x.x.x
 $ calcinum '2 + 2'
 4
 $ calcinum '2 + (10 / 5)'